UTV and MegaZip tours are unavailable Thursday, June 26th due to a private event at WildSide, please check other dates for availability.

 Unlike many forms of racing, enduro mountain biking is designed to be inclusive of all skill levels.
 At the beginning of the race, each rider goes one at a time, without any mass starts that could put extra pressure on new riders.
 Once you start biking, you’ll have about 30 seconds to a minute before another rider starts down the trail to avoid crowding or needing to navigate a trail with riders on either side of you.

-During the race, you’ll share the trail with pros and amateurs alike, which creates a supportive environment where you can learn from more experienced riders while encouraging others at your skill level.
+During the race, you’ll share the trail with pros and amateurs alike.
 At the end of the race, you’ll have the chance to compare your times to everyone else’s, giving you the chance to see how you measure up and make new goals for future races.

 How to Know If Enduro Biking Is Right For You